D-Molloy/d3-data-viz/04-designBasics/notes.md

 - write sketches on paper - should be disposable/iterable
 - make the sketches big to accomodate change
 - Know what the point of the chart is an convey that through the grid

+### Bootstrap Grid

+- use to easily make charts reponsive
+-